Stochastic Transport with L\'evy Noise -- Fully Discrete Numerical Approximation: Introduction

-In Section~\ref{sec:prelim} we introduce SPDEs with L\'evy noise in a rather general setting and state existence and uniqueness results for mild/weak solutions.
-The next section considers the stochastic transport equation as a special case in the framework from Section~\ref{sec:prelim}.
-We introduce the stochastic transport problem corresponding to a first order differential operator and formulate the necessary assumptions to ensure well-posedness.
-Thereafter, we establish the spatial Sobolev-regularity as well as the mean-square temporal regularity of the solution, which enables us to provide a rigorous error control in the forthcoming sections.
-In Section~\ref{sec:time} we then introduce an Euler-type time stepping scheme which we combine with a discontinuous Galerkin spatial discretization in Section~\ref{sec:dg}.
-Thereafter, we derive the weak problem with respect to the spatio-temporal discretization, prove optimal convergence of the discontinuous PG approach and highlight its further advantages.
-The next part contains the sampling procedure of the infinite-dimensional driving noise and we provide an overall mean-squared error containing temporal, spatial and noise approximation.
-Finally, we discuss a numerical example in Section~\ref{sec:numerics} that supports our theoretical results.
+In Section~\ref{sec:prelim}, we present a comprehensive introduction to SPDEs with Lévy noise, establishing the existence and uniqueness of mild/weak solutions in a general setting.
+Moving on to Section~\ref{sec:ste}, we introduce the stochastic transport problem associated with a first-order differential operator and outline the necessary assumptions for ensuring well-posedness.
+Subsequently, we demonstrate the spatial Sobolev regularity and mean-square temporal regularity of the solution in order to establish a rigorous error control framework for subsequent sections.
+In Section~\ref{sec:dg}, we introduce a discontinuous Galerkin spatial discretization method, which is then combined with a backward Euler time stepping scheme in Section~\ref{sec:time}.
+By utilizing a DG mesh that respects the flow direction of the transport operator, we derive optimal convergence rates for this spatio-temporal discretization approach.
+Section~\ref{sec:noise} focuses on the sampling procedure of the infinite-dimensional driving noise.
+We provide an overall mean-squared error analysis that encompasses temporal, spatial, and noise approximation components.
+Finally, in Section~\ref{sec:numerics}, we present a numerical example that serves to support our theoretical findings.

-\section{Stochastic partial differential equations with L\'evy noise}
+\section{Stochastic Partial Differential Equations with L\'evy Noise}